This project has been approved for $3,300,000 from the American Recovery and Reinvestment Act of 2009.

 Enhancements such as streetscapes, new sidewalks, and the redevelopment of the surface of the bridge, were constructed under this project.
 Improvements also include the reconstruction of the bridge footings and scour protection, along with the cleaning and patching of all exterior surfaces.
 Railings on the bridge were replaced and made to look as similar as possible to the existing structures.
 The use of Interpretive kiosks emphasizing the historic industrial development along the river were also installed along with benches and period specific lighting.

-The bridge is currently closed to public, in order to build a new approach from 14th Street.
-This work should be completed by summer 2013.
-Upon its completion, a new plaza will be construciton, offering area for greenspace and passive activities.
+The bridge is currently scheduled to have its grand opening on October 9, 2103.
+Shortly after the bridge opening a new plaza will be constructed, offering area for greenspace and passive activities.
 The plaza will be completed in 2014.

 For more information about this project, please contact Lynda Temples, (706) 225-3938.

 420 10th Street

 Columbus, Georgia 31902